Troubleshooting Automotive Air Conditioning System Leaks: Causes, Signs, and Solutions

 Vacuum Test

-Refrigerant and air are sucked from the unit with a vacuum pump which creates a vacuum within the system.
+Refrigerant and air are sucked from the unit with a vacuum pump, which creates a vacuum within the system.
 It is then monitored with a vacuum gauge for some time, possibly overnight, to detect small leaks.
-If the system does not hold the vacuum, this indicates the presence of an AC leak.
-The amount of vacuum loss is recorded to determine whether there is a minor or major leak.
+If the system does not hold vacuum, this indicates an AC leak.
+The amount of vacuum loss is recorded to determine whether the leak is minor or major.

 AC Recharge

 When your vehicle requires an AC recharge, it indicates an underlying issue within the AC system.
-The need for a recharge suggests the presence of a refrigerant leak, which compromises the system’s ability to cool effectively.
-At Auto Service Experts, our skilled technicians specialize in diagnosing and resolving AC system leaks.
+The need for a recharge suggests a refrigerant leak, which compromises the system’s ability to cool effectively.
+At Auto Service Experts, our skilled technicians specialize in locating and diagnosing AC system leaks.

 Through meticulous inspection and advanced techniques, we pinpoint the exact location of the leak and implement the necessary repairs to restore optimal performance.
 We prioritize the long-term functionality of your AC system, ensuring that the recharge is accompanied by comprehensive leak detection and resolution, providing you with a reliable and efficient cooling experience for the road ahead.